amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 }
 ```

 We used `HashMap.set` to add the set elements without duplicates.
-We use the key as the value and since hash maps keys are unique we are all set.
+We use the key as the value, and since hash maps keys are unique we are all set.

 Checking if an element is already there can be done using the `hashMap.has` which has an amortized runtime of *`O(1)`*.
-Actually, most operation would be an amortized constant time except for getting the `entries` which is  *`O(n)`*
+The most operations would be an amortized constant time except for getting the `entries` which is  *`O(n)`*

 Here some examples how to use it: